-Yellowfin catches in the EPO in 2011 were about 202,700 tonnes, a 22% decline from 2010.
-The main fishing gear is purse seine (99% of the catch), and recent catches by this gear are about 50% of the record high caught in 2002 (Figure EPO-5).
+Yellowfin catches in the EPO in 2012 were about 191,300 tonnes, an 8% decline from 2011.
+The main fishing gear is purse seine (98% of the catch), and recent catches by this gear are about 50% of the record high caught in 2002 (Figure EPO-5).
 Catches from longline vessels, although smaller in magnitude, have also declined substantially in recent years.

 Figure EPO-5.
-Catches of yellowfin tuna in the EPO from 1950 to 2011, by gear type.
+Catches of yellowfin tuna in the EPO from 1950 to 2012, by gear type.

-The 2012 assessment used the same methodology as the previous one, with updated data.
+The 2013 assessment used the same methodology as the previous one, with updated data.
 The assessment results indicated the following (Figure EPO-6):

-- I. The ratio of spawning biomass $B{current}/B{MSY}$ is estimated to be 1.0, indicating that the stock is in not in an overfished state.
-Spawning biomass has increased since the last (2011) assessment.
-This is due to a recent decline in the fishing mortality levels for middle-age and older individuals. - 2.
-The ratio Fcurrent/FMSY is estimated to be 0.87, indicating that overfishing is not occurring. - 3.
-MSY is estimated to be 263,000 tonnes.
+- I. The ratio of spawning biomass $B{current}/B{MSY}$ is estimated to be 0.85, indicating that the stock is overfished.
+The level of spawning biomass is estimated to have declined in recent years due to an increase in the fishing mortality levels for middle-age yellowfin tuna since 2008.
+In addition, the population may have recently switched from a high to an intermediate productivity regime. - 2.
+The ratio F{current}/F{MSY} is estimated to be 0.99, indicating that overfishing is not occurring. - 3.
+MSY is estimated to be 259,000 tonnes.
 Increasing the average weight of the yellowfin caught could increase the MSY. - 4.
 The assessment of stock status is highly sensitive to the assumed relationship between spawning biomass and recruitment (the base case assessment did not assume one).
 The results are more pessimistic if a stock-recruitment relationship is assumed.
 The results are also sensitive to the natural mortality assumed for adult yellowfin and the length assumed for the oldest fish.